 Septimana Californiana, based on the lovely campus of Loyola Marymount University, is a full-immersion Latin workshop offering thought-provoking discussions, readings from Latin literature, Latin composition exercises, communal meals (most of which are included in the price), and informative lectures given by expert Latin speakers on a variety of topics.
 Participants will also enjoy guided tours, given in Latin, to many of Los Angeles sights.
-Excursions include the Huntington Library, the Getty Center, the Long Beach Aquarium, and downtown Los Angeles.
+Excursions include the Getty Villa, the Norton Simon Museum, and downtown Los Angeles.

 Location: We will conduct our class sessions on the campus of Loyola Marymount University.
 Participants who choose dormitory accommodations will be housed in double rooms on campus.
 LMU is conveniently located just a few miles from Los Angeles International Airport.
 The location also provides easy access to the beach towns of Santa Monica and Venice, and to many other Los Angeles attractions.